 For a while, I took a daily K2 supplement.
 It never did anything for me!
 I have faith in my body’s ability to convert the K1 in greens, into K2.
-There’s so much you need to know about K2!
-Best is to subscribe to my newsletter.
+See my 8-page article on K2.

 I also decided to take homeopathic tissue salts for 3 to 6 months.
 I bought the four salts that support bone growth — and hence, enamel, dentin, and cementum too — the D6 form of Calc Fluor, Mag Phos, Silicea, and Calc Phos.

-If I find the calcium phosphate powder and K2, together with the four bone-building tissue salts, does NOT work over six months to rebuild my cementum, then I must decide whether to use fluoride to block up the tubules.
-I have two exposed tooth necks.
+If you find a calcium phosphate powder and K2, together with the four bone-building tissue salts, does NOT work over six months to rebuild your cementum, then you must decide whether to use fluoride to block up the tubules.

-Would you do that?
-Not me!
+I’d rather not do that.
 Why?
 Because then I can’t eliminate toxins via the pores in my skin.
 They’d be all covered in cling wrap.

 A safer option is to buy a strong fluoride gel, one that has stannous fluoride or amine fluoride (olaflur), not the sodium fluoride in regular fluoride toothpaste.
 Stannous and amine are longer lasting.

-If I need it, I’ll use Elmex Gel which is a strong combo of olaflur and dectaflur.
+Elmex Gel is a strong combo of olaflur and dectaflur.
 Dentists often use these two fluorides together on damaged tooth enamel.

 I decided not to brush with it once a week, as their website advises.
-Instead I’ll dab it on my two sensitive tooth necks with a Q-tip cotton swab once a week.
-In this way, the fluoride will go mostly to the exposed dentin at the neck, and not over my entire tooth.
+Instead I dabbed it on my sensitive tooth neck with a Q-tip cotton swab once a week.
+In this way, the fluoride goes mostly to the exposed dentin at the neck, and not over the entire tooth.